Oklahoma authorities: 6 students killed in crash with semi

 TISHOMINGO, Okla.
 (AP) — Six teenage students have been killed in a two-vehicle collision in southern Oklahoma, the Oklahoma Highway Patrol said Tuesday.

-The students were in a passenger vehicle that collided with a semi about 12:30 p.m. in Tishomingo, which is about 100 miles (161 kilometers) southwest of Oklahoma City, according to OHP spokesperson Sarah Stewart.
+The students were in a passenger vehicle that collided with a semi about 12:30 p.m. in Tishomingo, a rural city of about 3,000 located about 100 miles (161 kilometers) southeast of Oklahoma City, according to OHP spokesperson Sarah Stewart.

+The girls were eastbound on Oklahoma 22 when their vehicle was struck by a rock hauler that was approaching from the east on U.S. 377, OHP Trooper Shelby Humphrey told KXII-TV of nearby Sherman, Texas.

+Maps show the intersection is at the end of a 90-degree curve of U.S. 377 from east to south.
+The girls’ car was making a right turn when it collided with the truck, Humphrey said.

-Stewart said she did not have details of the collision or the exact ages of the students, but that all six victims were female.
+Stewart said she did not have the exact ages of the students, but all six victims were female.
 The condition of the semi driver was not immediately known.

 Images from the scene of the crash showed a virtually destroyed black vehicle with what appeared to be a pink steering wheel among the rubble.

-Note: This story was first published March 22, 2022.
-It was updated March 23, 2022, to correct that Tishomingo is southeast of Oklahoma City.